What times should you visit?

 April just before Easter (Public)

 Semana Santa is the one of the holiest week of the year in Costa Rica.
-Generally, everthing shuts down even public transportation for a few days.
+Generally, everything shuts down even public transportation for a few days.

 Easter